googleapis/python-aiplatform/README.rst

                           accelerator_count=1)

-Please visit `Importing models to Vertex AI`_ for a detailed overview:
+Please visit `Importing models to Gemini Enterprise Agent Platform`_ for a detailed overview:

-.. _Importing models to Vertex AI: https://cloud.google.com/vertex-ai/docs/general/import-model
+.. _Importing models to Gemini Enterprise Agent Platform: https://cloud.google.com/vertex-ai/docs/general/import-model

 Model Evaluation
 ----------------

-The Vertex AI SDK for Python currently supports getting model evaluation metrics for all AutoML models.
+The Gemini Enterprise Agent Platform SDK for Python currently supports getting model evaluation metrics for all AutoML models.

 To list all model evaluations for a model: